kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-25-Defender-XDR-Integration.md

 > **Notes**: If the download fails, check your internet connection or ensure that curl is installed.

-## Step 3: Running Individual and Combined Attack Scenarios
+## Exercise 3: Running Individual and Combined Attack Scenarios

 ### 3.1 Point kubeconfig to the Target Cluster